coexistence-conservation-lab/MFWS-Quoll-Breeding-System-Analysis/README.md

 Note that in this analysis "successful" production of offspring is equivalent to recruiting offspring into the next generation, rather than conception/birth being the endpoint.
 This is because individuals can only be captured and  microchipped/sampled if they survive from birth to dispersal from the natal den.

-Related datasets are stored at ANU's Data Repository.
+Related datasets are to be archived for long-term storage at ANU's Data Repository.
+Confirmaiton pending.